NachoColl/blockchain-web-services/docs/index.md

   <img src="img/Real-TimeFees.svg" />
 </p>

-As a result, Blockchain Web Services customers will pay a bill at the end of the period as they currently do when consuming other online services.
+As a result, Blockchain Web Services customers will pay a bill at the end of the period as they currently do when consuming any other online service.

 ## A Community Smart Contract Marketplace